TolikPylypchuk/KeyboardSwitch/README.md

 The app itself is feature-complete, but I should first write extensive documentation before shipping v3.0.

 Version 3.0 will work only on Windows 10.
-It will probably work on earlier versions of Windows as well, but I'm not going to test it there.
+It can probably work on earlier versions of Windows as well, but I'm not going to build or test it for them.
 [Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/3) on the other hand will be cross-platform - I'm planning on making it work on macOS and on Linux (via X11), though the details of this plan may change when I'll start looking into all that after releasing v3.0.
 The app will most probably use [libuiohook](https://github.com/kwhat/libuiohook) for the cross-platform keyboard hook.

 ## Building from Source